 Post Processing: I started in Lightroom and did my usual adjustments.
 Set tempature to my tastes, some contrast and dehaze, a little vibrance and of course blacks and whites adjustments.
 In Photoshop I did some targeted adjustments on the Milky Way itself and lit the cactus up in the foreground.
 I like to do curve adjustments and then brush the results in to specific spots within the scene.

 If you are new to Milky Way Photography, I encourage you to get out there and give it a try!
-See some of my other night time work in my Astrophotography Gallery.
+See some of my other night time work in my Dark Skies Portfolio.